 The platform should also allow merchants and advertisers to export this segmented data or connect data through integrations with other ecommerce tools.

 Once merchants and advertisers dial in on shoppers who did not complete checkout, the next step is deciding how to retarget them.
 Consider the following three channels for retargeting cart abandonment leads.
-Keep in mind your customer acquisition cost (CAC) for these campaigns will be lower compared to working off a cold lead list because these shoppers have already shown interest.
+Keep in mind your CAC for these campaigns will be lower compared to working off a cold lead list because these shoppers have already shown interest.

 Email nurture campaigns: Sending targeted emails is still an effective way to reach shoppers while keeping CAC low.
 Incentivize email receivers to immediately purchase by offering discounts, bundles or savings on their next purchase.
 Be sure to select an email automation solution that uses machine learning to determine the optimal times to send messages.